-As of August 1, 2012, VA-ONCE electronic certification will be required for all programs of education except on-the-job training, apprenticeship training, and correspondence training.
+VA-ONCE electronic certification is required for all programs of education except on-the-job training, apprenticeship training, and correspondence training.

 There are a number of additional resources that are also available on the School Certifying Officials webpage, including Online Training For New Certifying Officials.
-The web-based training course is strongly recommended for new VA Certifying Officials and is also useful as refresher training for existing VA Certifying Officials.
+The web-based training course is required for new VA Certifying Officials and is also useful as refresher training for existing VA Certifying Officials.